COVID-19 and influenza medication and the Report and Support Form

 Who will the information be shared with?

-The information collected in this form will be shared with Nova Scotia Health to support access to Paxlovid (nirmatrelvir/ritonavir), Veklury (remdesivir), and Evusheld (tixagevimab/cilgavimab) and to identify those who will receive a call for further assessment.
+The information collected in this form will be shared with Nova Scotia Health to support access to Paxlovid (nirmatrelvir/ritonavir), Veklury (remdesivir) and Tamiflu (oseltamivir) and to identify those who will receive a call for further assessment.

 Do I have to fill out the form every time I get tested?

-Yes, it is very important to fill out the Report and Support form again each time you have a new positive rapid test or book a PCR test.
-It is important to identify your new case for follow-up as early as possible so you can be considered for COVID-19 medications.
+Yes, it is very important to fill out the Report and Support form again each time you have a new positive COVID rapid test or to book a COVID and influenza PCR test.
+It is important to identify your new infection for follow-up as early as possible so you can be considered for COVID-19 and influenza medications.